Sunday, January 29, 2023

 \\Backslash0x005C

 \0Null0x0000 In .NET there is no special meaning to this character.
 It does not represent end of string as in C or C++.
-See .NET internal storage code share.
+See .NET internal storage code share below.

 \aAlert0x0007